-Prerequisite: MLS major or permission of the instructor.
+Prerequisite: Acceptance into the MLS 2+2 program or acceptance into the MLS traditional program.
 The course will enable the student to research and explore technical literature on a topic pertaining to Medical Laboratory Science, and trends within the disciplines that comprise the field.
 In conjunction with the professor, the student will develop a reading list to include current trends, issues, and historical literature on their chosen topic that will support future education or career objectives.
 The student will develop an action plan and communicate with their instructor based on the instructor's guidelines.